+Amazon’s Fire TV is one of our favorite streaming boxes, and like all great streaming boxes, it makes cutting out cable a whole lot easier.
+That’s because the Fire TV can act as a hub for all kinds of OTT services, including Netflix, Hulu, and more.
 But on-demand content alone isn’t enough to replace cable – after all, cable is all about live TV.
-Can your Fire TV be a path to the same kind of live network channels?
-Of course it can!
+Can your Fire TV be a path to the same kind of live network channels that the legacy pay TV giants?
+Well, hey, I wouldn’t be writing this article if it couldn’t.
 Here are the best ways to watch live television on your Fire TV (you can check out our similar piece on Roku here).

 Sports Streaming Apps

 Want live sports?
 America’s major leagues have you covered with their OTT services.
 You can subscribe directly and watch live baseball, basketball, and hockey on your Fire TV.
 Local and national blackouts apply in most cases (the exception is MLS Live), but for out-of-market fans, the league streaming services are a godsend.
 Read our review of MLB.TV here and our review of NHL GameCenter LIVE – now NHL.TV – here.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: